Eating fresh fruit is a natural, easy way to boost wellness during winter, says 5+ A Day.

 Easy recipe ideas: Peel tamarillos before using them in your meals, as the skin can make them taste bitter.
 Use a sharp knife to peel the tamarillos, or cover them with boiling water for about two minutes, then plunge them into ice water and pierce the skin and it will slip off.
 For breakfast or a quick dessert, chop some peeled tamarillos and mix them with stewed apples to add flavour and goodness to porridge or low-fat yoghurt.
 Winter casseroles and stews can be given a flavour boost by adding whole peeled tamarillos or slices.

 Juicy, thirst-quenching oranges are a winter favourite in many households.
-They have many health benefits including being a good source of vitamin C. The juice, zest and fruit can be used in sweet and savoury dishes.
+They have many health benefits including being a great source of vitamin C. The juice, zest and fruit can be used in sweet and savoury dishes.

 Easy recipe ideas: For a Moroccan-inspired lunch, combine cooked couscous with cooked shredded chicken, fresh mint, chopped pistachios, and one peeled, chopped orange.
 Or gently combine peeled and thinly sliced oranges to sliced red onion, feta cheese and olives for a colourful salad.
 Sprinkle over finely chopped fresh mint or coriander and finish with a homemade vinaigrette before serving.
 If you fancy a sweet, zesty beverage, mix freshly squeezed orange juice with your favourite herbal tea.